TomasThorv/selenium/README.md

-# Selenium Toolkit for Product Scraping and Captcha Solving
+# Selenium Toolkit for Product Scraping

 This repository contains a collection of Selenium scripts used to search for product pages, scrape images, and handle captcha challenges.
 The scripts can be run individually or through the provided pipeline.